 Thank you for staying with us for so long.
 We’re done with the basic analysis here.
 Phew!

-In addition to this, we also have analysed life and non-life insurance stocks in India.
-However, investors will have an even wider variety to choose from once the LIC IPO hits the markets.
+In addition to this, we also have analyzed life and non-life insurance stocks in India.

 Choosing insurance stocks is a tricky business!
 But with the right research, awareness about the latest developments in the industry, and their effect on the industry anyone can invest successfully.